 The level of recognition and understanding in the test only accounts for 60%, the remaining 40% is the level of application.
 “One of the biggest challenges of the test is that up to 50% of the problems are related to reality, accounting for 5 points.
 This is the highlight of the new program to connect Math with reality, but students will still face many difficulties due to inappropriate teaching and learning methods,” said Mr. Tung.

 With this test, Mr. Tung assessed that average students can get 5-6 points; good students can get 6-7 points; excellent students can get 7-8 points.
-To get 9 points or more, students need to have a solid grasp of knowledge, good analytical and thinking skills, and quick calculation skills.
+To get 9 points or more, students need to have a solid grasp of knowledge, good analytical and thinking skills and quick calculation skills.

 How to study to get high scores?

-Teacher Tran Manh Tung pointed out 5 new points of the Math illustration test, including: the entire test has no questions containing parameters; there are no composite functions (a difficult form of previous years); the test has a section on statistics and conditional probability (according to the new program, the complex number section is removed and statistics and conditional probability are added); there are many practical problems.
+Teacher Tran Manh Tung pointed out 5 new points of the Math sample test, including: the entire test has no questions containing parameters; there are no composite functions (a difficult form of previous years); the test has a section on statistics and conditional probability (according to the new program, the complex number section is removed and statistics and conditional probability are added); there are many practical problems.
 In addition, the test reduces complex calculations and increases thinking and analysis to solve problems.

 In addition, learners need to practice reading skills, analyzing problems and coming up with solutions; practice calculating quickly and accurately and increase practice, solving math problems, and doing exercises with a variety of content, especially the problems in part III.